MohsinKhan88/enterprise-ai-operations-assistant/README.md

 AWS Lambda and Amazon API Gateway provide a scalable, low-maintenance architecture while minimizing operational overhead.

-### Why Source Citations?
+### Why Source Document References?

-Source citations improve trust by allowing users to verify which enterprise documents were used to generate each response.
+Source document references improve trust by allowing users to verify which enterprise documents were used to generate each response.

 ---
 ## How RAG Works